curtisokeeffe/FinalProject/README.md

 Looking forward, i am keen to use the skills i have learnt whenever possible. this may be in the form of a personal project, or in internships as i am looking more in the tech field.
 Additionally, this project allowed me to give an example of my programming skills, which is beneficial for future employment oportunities.
 Furthermore, having an understanding of these concepts allows us to understand how the internet works as a whole, and how the sites we use and interact with everyday came to be.

-If i where to start this project again, i would have planned to add more features at the start, rather then integrating them alnog the way. this would allow me to build the foundation around these features so i dont need to change as much later on.
+If i were to start this project again, i would have planned to add more features at the start, rather then integrating them alnog the way. this would allow me to build the foundation around these features so i dont need to change as much later on.